hatchet-dev/pickaxe/README.md

 When writing agents with Pickaxe, it's useful to follow these rules:

+1. Agents control the shape of work, but do not do any work themselves.

-1. Agents should be **stateless reducers** with **no side effects**.
-They should not depend on external API calls, database calls, or local disk calls; their entire state should be determined by the results of their tool calls.
+2. Agents should be **stateless reducers** with **no side effects**.
+They should not directly make any external API calls, database calls, or local disk calls; their entire state should be determined by the results of their tool calls.
 See the [technical deep-dive](#technical-deep-dive) for more information.

-2. All quanta of work should be invoked as a task or a tool call.
+3. All quanta of work should be invoked as a task or a tool call.

+4.

 ## Technical Deep-Dive

-Pickaxe is a utility layer built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
+Pickaxe is a utility layer that extends [Hatchet](https://github.com/hatchet-dev/hatchet).
 Hatchet is a platform for async processing and background jobs, with features like:

 - Queues
 - Task Orchestration (DAGs and durable execution)